Sekigahara Campaign: Background

+Aizu campaign

 Uesugi Kagekatsu, another councilman, defied Ieyasu by militarising, ordering 80,000 men to construct a castle in Aizu and expand its fortifications and road networks.
 On 7 May 1600, Ieyasu dispatched a letter to Kagekatsu demanding an explanation, Kagekatsu's chief advisor, Naoe Kanetsugu responded with mocking refusal.
-Subsequent negotiations broke down, with Kagekatsu even attempting to have one of Ieyasu's envoys killed as a spy, and after Kagekatsu refused to present in person at Ōsaka to account for his actions, Ieyasu summoned a war council on 12 July to plan a punitive expedition.
+Subsequent negotiations broke down, with Kagekatsu even attempting to have one of Ieyasu's envoys killed as a spy, and after Kagekatsu refused to present in person at Ōsaka to account for his actions, Ieyasu summoned a war council on 12 July to plan a punitive expedition, referred to as the "Oyama Council", though some Japanese historians dispute the evidence that this council took place.
+Regardless, Ieyasu gathered various daimyo lords excluding those from western region to discuss the plan to punish the Uesugi clan.

+However, when Ieyasu discovered that Katō Kiyomasa was involved in rebellion of Ijuin Tadamasa against his lord, the Shimazu clan, Ieyasu forbade Kiyomasa from taking part in this campaign.
+This resulted Kiyomasa later to fought in Kyushu campaign against the loyalists of Mitsunari, far from the main battle of Sekigahara.

 On 24 July, Ieyasu departed from Ōsaka Castle for his punitive campaign, stopping at Fushimi Castle the next night to give his retainer Torii Mototada instructions against a likely Ishida-backed assault before continuing towards Aizu.
 Ieyasu was wary of a sudden attack by Mitsunari and his allies, and so he marched at a slow pace to monitor his rivals' movements, arriving in Edo on 10 August where he began mustering troops.
 Date Masamune and his uncle Mogami Yoshiaki, rulers of Sendai and Yamagata respectively on the border with the Uesugi clan's territory, returned swiftly to their home provinces to defend against Kagekatsu.
 Mitsunari immediately began summoning conspirators to Sawayama Castle following Ieyasu's departure, some even being convinced to abandon their journeys to join Ieyasu's campaign such as Ōtani Yoshitsugu.
 On 17 August Mitsunari's war council resolved to form the Western Army as a coalition against Ieyasu, with councilman Mōri Terumoto as its nominal commander-in-chief.
+According to the letters from Mitsunari to Kagekatsu, it was recorded that Mitsunari also sought cooperation with him to plan a joint attack against Ieyasu army.
+However, due to lack of coordination, and alleged mistrust from Kagekatsu, in the end he did not move his troops to pursue the Ieyasu's army which were on their way returning to Kyoto as Mitsunari intended.

 On 22 August 1600, the coalition entered Ōsaka Castle and proclaimed the creation of the Western Army, claiming guardianship of Hideyori.
 The same day, Mitsunari issued a series of 13 charges against Ieyasu on behalf of the Five Commissioners and three members of the Council of Five Regents.
 This proclamation effectively marked the declaration of war between the Western and Eastern armies.